-The Riviera Maya has a warm tropical climate all-year-round.
+One of the best things about the weather in the Riviera Maya is that it has a warm tropical climate all-year-round.
 As you can see from the chart on the right, the monthly temperatures vary only by a few degrees across the year.
-The hottest months, July & August, are only 5oC (9F) hotter than the coldest months.
+The weather in the Riviera Maya is so constant that the hottest months, July & August, are only 5oC (9F) hotter than the coldest months.
 The temperature highs range from 27oC to 33oC (82F to 91 F) throughout the year.
-This is great because it means that if you like hot weather you can get it at anytime of the year in the Riviera Maya.
-In addition, unlike some vacation destinations which have some months that are either too hot or too cold to enjoy your vacation, the Riviera Maya’s small monthly temperature differences mean you can enjoy hot weather year long.
+This is great because it means that if you like it hot the weather in the Mayan Riviera will suit you any time of the year.
+The Riviera Maya’s small monthly temperature differences mean you can enjoy hot weather year long.

-Average Number of Hours of Sunshine in Riviera Maya
+Average Number of Hours of Sunshine in the Riviera Maya

-Similarly, to the average monthly temperatures, the average hours of sunshine also don’t vary greatly each month.
-There are more hours of sunshine in May, July and August with an average of 10 hours sunshine per day.
-October to February have slightly fewer averaging 7-8 hours per day.
+With the Riviera Maya weather the number of hours of sunshine doesn't vary much each month as well.
+There are more hours of sunshine in May, July, and August with an average of 10 hours of sunshine per day.
+But even October to February the Mayan Riviera weather only has slightly less sun ☀️.
+It still averages ~8 hours per day.

-As with the range of temperatures across the year, because of the Riviera Maya’s proximity to the equator, there isn’t a lot of variation in the sunrise and sunset times throughout the year.
-The chart opposite shows the earliest sunrise is in June each year at just after 6 AM, while the latest is in January at nearly 7:30 AM.
-The earliest sunset is in November at just after 6 PM, while the latest sunset is in July at just after 7:30 PM.
+Because of the Riviera Maya’s proximity to the equator, there isn’t a lot of variation in the sunrise and sunset times throughout the year.
+The earliest sunrise 🌅 is in June each year at a little after 6 AM.
+While the latest is in January at nearly 7:30 AM.
+The earliest sunset is in November at a little after 6 PM.
+While the latest sunset is in July at a little after 7:30 PM.

 Both the sunrises and sunsets are spectacular all year-round.
 The picture below is the sun rising above the Caribbean ocean and the Mayan jungle as seen from Ocean Breeze Akumal.

-As you can see from the chart opposite, the majority of rain comes between July and September, accounting for 70% of the rainfall during the year.
-However, in the wettest period, this rain falls on average only 6 days in these months.
-A feature of tropical countries is that it can rain a lot, but it usually falls in a very short space of time.
+As we are in the tropics the weather in the Riviera Maya does include some rain.
+Yet, the majority of rain comes between July and September.
+These months have 70% of the rainfall during the year.
+But, even in the wettest period, this rain falls on average only 6 days a month!
+A special feature of the weather in the Mayan Riviera is that while it can rain a lot, it usually falls in a very short space of time.

-For example, in September there’s often a pattern about once a week or so when it rains really hard for 20 or 30 mins.
-I mean really hard.
+For example, in September the Riviera Maya weather has a pattern where once a week or so when it rains very hard for 20 or 30 mins 🌦️.
+I mean very hard.
 So hard that if you are outside you will get soaked in 20 seconds or less.
-However, 20 or 30 mins later its gone, the sun is out and you are drying off.
-The best thing to do when this happens is to get cover indoors and wait it out for the short time the rain falls.
+So hard that the raindrops bounce back a foot off the road when they hit it!
+But, 20 or 30 mins later it's gone.
+The sunny weather of the Riviera Maya returns and before you know it steam is rising off your skin as you dry off.
+When this happens, the best thing to do is to run for cover indoors.
+And wait it out perhaps, with a cocktail in hand 🍹.

 Average Sea Temperature

-One of the best things about the Riviera Maya and the Caribbean ocean is how warm the sea water is.
-On average it is 10F warmer than the sea on the Pacific coast of Mexico.
-As you can see from the chart opposite, the sea water temperature is between 26 – 29oC (79 – 84 F) all year long.
+One of the best things about the weather in the Riviera Maya is how warm the sea is.
+On average it is 10F 🌡️ warmer than the sea on the Pacific coast of Mexico.
+As you can see from the chart opposite, the ocean temperature is between 26 – 29oC (79 – 84 F) all year long.
 A dip in the ocean here is luxurious.
 If you’re a scuba diver you can leave your wet or dry suit at home, all you need to bring is a rash guard.
-This is definitely one of the things that makes the Riviera Maya a great year-round vacation destination (Best Vacation Destination in Mexico).
+This is one of the things that makes the Riviera Maya a great year-round vacation destination.
+And one of the reasons I like this area much better than the west coast of Mexico.
+(Best Vacation Destination in Mexico).

 Tropical Storms and Hurricanes

-Tropical storms do occur in the Caribbean as they do in other tropical regions.
-However, the number of tropical storms that are strong enough to be categorized as Hurricanes are far fewer.
-As well, the number of hurricanes that occur and actually hit land in the Riviera Maya are much fewer.
+The weather in the Riviera Maya can include tropical storms ⛈️ as they do occur here as they do in other tropical regions.
+But, the number of tropical storms that land here which are categorized as Hurricanes are very, very few.
 The Riviera Maya has only been hit by 2 hurricanes (category 5) in its lifetime.
 The first was in Sept 1988 (hurricane Gilbert) and the second was in Oct 2005 (Wilma).
-So, although tropical storm season is technically from June to November (with statistically the highest chance in Sept/Oct) the likelihood of being in the Riviera Maya when a hurricane strikes land is quite remote.
-If you are interested in tracking tropical storms in the area this is an interesting website from the US National Hurricane Center.
+The tropical storm season is technically from June to November.
+And while the highest chance is in Sept/Oct, the likelihood of being in the Riviera Maya when a hurricane strikes land is quite remote.
+If you want to track tropical storms in the area an interesting website is from the US National Hurricane Center.

 Weather in Cancun, Playa Del Carmen, Akumal and Tulum

-The weather in Cancun and the weather in Playa Del Carmen, or Akumal, or Tulum only varies very slightly from the average weather in the Riviera Maya.
-There isn’t an observable difference in temperature patterns between the weather in Cancun, Playa Del Carmen, Akumal or Tulum.
-However, there are slight differences in the average rainfall.
-As shown in the chart opposite although the rainfall in all areas follows the same monthly pattern, it does appear that there is more rain in Cancun in August through October than in Playa Del Carmen, Akumal and Tulum.
+The weather across the Riviera Maya varies little.
+Between Cancun, Playa Del Carmen, Akumal, or Tulum the weather doesn't vary much.
+There isn’t an observable difference in temperature between the weather in Cancun, Playa Del Carmen, Akumal, or Tulum.
+However, where the weather in the Riviera Maya does differ, is in average rainfall.
+There are slight differences in the average rainfall between Cancun, Playa Del Carmen, Akumal, and Tulum.
+Although the rainfall in all areas follows the same monthly pattern, there is more rain in Cancun in August through October than in Playa Del Carmen, Akumal, and Tulum.

 5 Weather Tips

-Mosquitos are more prevalent in the summer months when there is more rainfall.
-Make sure that if you go out at night, or if you venture away from the ocean or close to the jungle (e.g. visiting a Mayan Ruin) that you take your insect repellent with you.
+2. Mosquitos are more prevalent in the summer months when there is more rain.
+Make sure that if you go out at night, or venture close to the jungle that you take your insect repellent with you.

-Caught in a monsoon style rainfall in August or September?
-Don’t worry – find some shelter quickly and hang out for 20-30 mins.
-Typically, the rains will have passed after that and you can carry on back to the beach.
+3. Caught in a monsoon style rainfall in August or September?
+Don’t worry – find some shelter fast and hang out for 20-30 mins.
+The rains will pass and you can then head back to the beach.

-Wear light colored clothes as insects are attracted to darker colors as they allow them to hide better.
+4. Wear light-colored clothes as insects are attracted to darker colors since they can hide better.

-Make sure you bring the sunscreen.
-With a minimum average of 7 hours of sunshine (up to 11 hours) per day you’ll want to make sure you have applied the sunscreen.
-If you plan on going in the ocean or in a cenote make sure its biodegradable.
+5. Make sure you bring sunscreen.
+With up to 11 hours of sunshine a day, you’ll want to make sure you have applied the sunscreen.
+If you plan on going in the ocean or in a cenote make sure it's biodegradable.

 BEST TIME TO VISIT THE RIVIERA MAYA